 - Print and export a summary to use in your appraisal

-- The anti-HAV seroprevalence rate is presently decreasing in many parts of the world, but in less developed regions and in several developing countries, HAV infection is still very common in the first years of life and seroprevalence rates approach 100%.
+- The anti-HAV seroprevalence rate is presently decreasing in many parts of the world; however, in less developed regions and in several developing countries, HAV infection is still very common in the first years of life and seroprevalence rates approach 100%.

 - Hepatitis A is the most common form of acute viral hepatitis worldwide.

-- The highest risk areas of the world for hepatitis A infection include: the Indian subcontinent (in particular India, Pakistan, Bangladesh, and Nepal), Africa, parts of the Far East (except Japan), South and Central America, and the Middle East.
+- The highest risk areas of the world for HAV infection include the Indian subcontinent (in particular India, Pakistan, Bangladesh and Nepal), Africa, parts of the Far East (except Japan), South and Central America and the Middle East.